mbernath/meteor-autoform-datetimepicker/README.md

 # notorii:autoform-datetimepicker

 An add-on Meteor package for aldeed:autoform.
-Provides a single custom input type, "datetimepicker", which renders an input that allows selecting datetime (or just date) across ALL platforms (mobile, desktop, wrapped inside a Cordova app).
+Provides a single custom input type, "datetimepicker", which renders an input that allows selecting datetime (or just date) across ALL platforms (mobile, desktop, wrapped inside a Cordova / Phonegap app).
 Specifically:
-- Cordova (Android, iOS) wrapped apps just use the `datetime-local` (or `date`) input type, which will bring up the native date(time) input on mobile.
+- Mobile (Android, iOS) (either Cordova wrapped apps or mobile web browser) just use the `datetime-local` (or `date`) input type, which will bring up the native date(time) input on mobile.
-- non-Cordova (web) interfaces use Pikaday datetimepicker functionality.
+- Desktop web interfaces use Pikaday datetimepicker functionality.
   - https://github.com/owenmead/Pikaday (forked timepicker version of: https://github.com/dbushell/Pikaday)

+Default datetime-local and date input types handle the majority of cases so this basically just does 3 things:
+1. adds Pikaday functionality for desktop web
+2. allows custom date/datetime formats (the transformation to make it "just work" with datetime-local formats will be handled for you)
+3. provides ONE cross platform input type that will handle all cases

 ## Demo